Victor Radley: 2020

-In round 7 of the 2020 NRL season, Radley was taken from the field with an ACL injury in the Sydney Roosters 26-12 victory over St. George at Bankwest Stadium which later ruled him out for the rest of the year.
+In round 7 of the 2020 NRL season, Radley was taken from the field with an ACL injury in the Sydney Roosters' 26–12 victory over St. George at Bankwest Stadium that later ruled him out for the rest of the year.

 2021

-On March 10, Radley was suspended for two matches and fined $20,000 by the NRL for an incident which happened in December 2020.
+On March 10, Radley was suspended for two matches and fined $20,000 by the NRL for an incident that happened in December 2020.
 Radley was alleged to have tackled a man at a house party in Byron Bay.
-In round 11 of the 2021 NRL season, Radley was sin binned twice and placed on report a further two times in the Sydney Roosters shock 34-16 loss against Brisbane.
+In round 11 of the 2021 NRL season, Radley was sin-binned twice and placed on report a further two times in the Sydney Roosters' 34–16 loss against Brisbane.

 Radley was later suspended for five games as a result of the tackles he produced against Brisbane, costing him a potential State of Origin debut.

 On 15 June, Radley was removed from a flight that was due to depart the Gold Coast for allegedly being intoxicated.
-The following day, Sydney Roosters head coach Trent Robinson spoke to the media and said “It’s not what we want from our players.
+The following day, Sydney Roosters head coach Trent Robinson spoke to the media and said "It’s not what we want from our players.
 Just don’t do it.
 Just act like a man in public and behave yourself.
 It’s pretty simple".

 On 16 August, Radley was suspended for two matches by the NRL after being placed on report during the Sydney Roosters victory over Brisbane in round 22 for dangerous contact.

-Radley played a total of 20 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
-The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42-6.
+Radley played a total of 20 games for the Sydney Roosters in the 2021 NRL season, including the club's two finals matches.
+The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42–6.

 2022

 On 19 June, Radley was selected by New South Wales for the game two of the 2022 State of Origin series.

 Radley took no part in the match as he was named in the preliminary squad.
-In the post match celebrations following New South Wales victory, Radley was caught on CCTV cameras in the dressing room mimicking a sex act on teammate Joseph Suaalii.
+In the post-match celebrations following New South Wales' victory, Radley was caught on CCTV cameras in the dressing room mimicking a sex act on teammate Joseph Suaalii.
 NRL CEO Andrew Abdo issued Radley for an explanation over the incident.

-In the elimination final against South Sydney, Radley was sin binned twice in the Sydney Roosters 30-14 loss which ended their season.
+In the elimination final against South Sydney, Radley was sin binned twice in the Sydney Roosters 30–14 loss that ended their season.

+2023

+In round 6 of the 2023 NRL season, Radley was sent to the sin bin and placed on report for an illegal tackle on Melbourne's Cameron Munster during the clubs 28–8 loss.

+In round 8, Radley was sent to the sin bin for a third consecutive week during the Sydney Roosters 27–26 victory over St. George Illawarra in the ANZAC Day game.

+Radley played 21 matches for the Sydney Roosters in the 2023 NRL season as the club finished 7th on the table and qualified for the finals.
+Radley played in both of the clubs finals games as they were eliminated in the second week against Melbourne.